April 22, 2021

 5. Open the hot water valve – be careful as hot water releases.

-If your water heater is at risk for freezing, drain the water out to prevent it from bursting or the glass liner shattering when the ice expands.
+If your water heater is at risk of freezing, drain the water out to prevent it from bursting or the glass liner shattering when the ice expands.
 A ruptured water heater is an unwanted headache and expense.

-Winterize Your Home or Cabin While You’re Away
+Tips for Winterizing Your Home or Cabin While You’re Away

 1. Turn off the water supply at the main shutoff valve by the street.
-You may have to have your water utility do this for you.
+You may have to have your water utility company do this for you.

 2. Remove garden hoses from outside faucets and open these faucets to drain them.